msupply-foundation/msupply_docs/content/health-supply-hub/submitting_bids.md

 ![Tender Screenshot with Annotations](/health-supply-hub/images/annotated_tender.png)

-> a.
-The Purchaser who is advertising the request
+**a.** The Purchaser who is advertising the request
-> b.
-The name of the Request
+**b.** The name of the Request
-> c.
-The date the Request was advertised
+**c.** The date the Request was advertised
-> d.
-The Purchaser’s preferred commercial supply terms as per the specified Incoterm
+**d.** The Purchaser’s preferred commercial supply terms as per the specified Incoterm
-> e.
-Status of Request
+**e.** Status of Request
-> f.
-Comment section that you can fill out at your discretion for the Purchaser’s benefit
+**f.** Comment section that you can fill out at your discretion for the Purchaser’s benefit
-> g.
-The ‘Tender Documents’ Tab is where you’ll find the Purchasers documents relevant to that supply request e.g.Terms and Conditions, Check List documents, A supplier due diligence form
+**g.** The ‘Tender Documents’ Tab is where you’ll find the Purchasers documents relevant to that supply request e.g.Terms and Conditions, Check List documents, A supplier due diligence form
-> h.
-Purchaser documents that can be viewed on the Tender Documents tab
+**h.** Purchaser documents that can be viewed on the Tender Documents tab
-> i.
-The ‘Attachments‘ tab is where you can upload documents that have been requested by the Purchaser eg GMP certificates for your manufacturers.
-Clicking on this tab will enable you to view documents your organisation has uploaded in response to the supply request
+**i.** The ‘Attachments‘ tab is where you can upload documents that have been requested by the Purchaser eg GMP certificates for your manufacturer**s.** Clicking on this tab will enable you to view documents your organisation has uploaded in response to the supply request
-> j.
-Where you can download the mandatory Quote template
+**j.** Where you can download the mandatory Quote template
-> k.
-Where you upload your filled in Quote template
+**k.** Where you upload your filled in Quote template
-> l.
-Button you press to submit your quote once your quote template is successfully loaded, and you are willing to commit to supply
+**l.** Button you press to submit your quote once your quote template is successfully loaded, and you are willing to commit to supply
-> m.
-The date the request is due to close
+**m.** The date the request is due to close

 ## The Quote Template

 1. Health Supply Hub has a Microsoft® Excel ® quote template that must be strictly followed.
 This is to ensure that your quote is compatible with the Purchaser’s mSupply System.
 2. Failure to fill out the quote template correctly means you will be unable to upload your quote into HSH.
-3. If you are unable to submit a quote through HSH this may put you at a commercial disadvantage – Purchasers may choose to exclude suppliers quotes from further consideration if they do not submit their quotes via HSH.
+3. If you are unable to submit a quote through HSH this may put you at a commercial disadvantage – Purchasers may choose to exclude suppliers' quotes from further consideration if they do not submit their quotes via HSH.
 4. This screen shot shows the Purchaser generated data.

 ![Quote Template Purchaser Section](/health-supply-hub/images/quote_purchaser_fields.png)